6 Amazing Benefits of Flaxseed Water

 - When the tea has reached a comfortable temperature, consume it.

+There are many benefits of flaxseed water.
 However, there are some things to keep in mind.
 Among the negative effects of flaxseed we find a:

 - Reduced absorption of calcium, zinc, and iron